Skip to main content

 How to Apply

 MUSC participates in the SF Match Program, and applications will be submitted through the applicant registration portal once it's open in February.
-Interviews will be held virtually in April, and invitations to interview will be sent by Mid-March.
+Interviews will be held virtually in March and April, and invitations to interview will be sent by Mid-February.

 Eligible candidates are board certified/board-eligible, or currently in one of the following ACGME residency programs: